2019 Call for Papers

 Salt Lake City, Utah

-The submission portal is now open.
+The submission portal is now closed.
 (Please note that you will have to create a new account, even if you have submitted proposals in the past.)
-The deadline is February 3, 2019.
+The deadline has been extended to February 15, 2019.
 Submission Guidelines can be found here.